 Tag Archive for: HPC

-The aim of this course is to teach you how to create informative scientific plots
+The main aim of this course is to teach you the basics of probability theory

 Instructor: András Aszódi.